Ashmin-Bhujel/ubuntu-setup/README.md

   - Create a `zen-local` file inside `/etc/apparmor.d` directory with the following content if a warning pop us when starting up the browser

+    **NOTE:** Replace {username} with your username, There will also some configurations needed to be done after initial startup.

     ```bash
     # This profile allows everything and only exists to give the
     # application a name instead of having the label "unconfined"